6mea/test/a.-Creating-a-level.md

 # Upload on CytoidDB

-[CytoidDB](cytoid.io/browse) is a place for sharing your levels with other players.
-Chart information will be [automatically parsed and displayed to visitors](cytoid.io/browse/), and we do not have ads! (?)
+[CytoidDB](http://cytoid.io/browse) is a place for sharing your levels with other players.
+Chart information will be [automatically parsed and displayed to visitors](http://cytoid.io/browse/), and we do not have ads! (?)

-The steps are dead simple as well:
+The steps are simple as well:

 1. Compress all the files into a `.zip` file.
 On latest operating systems, you should be able to do it by simply selecting all the files, right-click on them, and select "Compress" from the context menu.
 Do not compress the enclosing folder - just compress the files directly so that they are at the root of your `.zip` archive.
 2. Create an account.